erjank/teaching/practices.md

 FIXME: introduction

-FIXME: Never touch the keyboard.
-Don't take over from the learner, instead talk them through it.
-When you do it, it's magic, when they do it, they know at least what was done.

 FIXME: Confessional debugging.
 Useful for them post-workshop.
 If your program doesn't work, explain the problem aloud to your cat/dog/rubber duck, and often the problem and solution become clear.